General Education Courses

 | 4 CR

-Introductory course focusing on general biological principles, cell structure and function, genetics, comparative anatomy and physiology, evolution, and ecosystems.
-Includes dissection of various fresh and preserved materials.
-This course is appropriate for OTA, AODA and other allied health students.
-(This course is a prerequisite to Microbiology.)
-PREREQUISITE: Admission to Veterinary Technician plan.
+Introductory course focused on general biological principles, cell structure and function, genetics, organ system anatomy and physiology, behavior, evolution, and ecology.
+May include dissection of fresh and/or preserved materials.
+(This course is a prerequisite to Microbiology) PREREQUISITE: Admission to Veterinary Technician plan.

 10806112